XuShaohua/pengzu/shared/README.md

 This crate keeps shared structs and other definitions used both in frontend and backend crates.

-`use_query` feature flag is used in backend, to make struct derive from `Queryable` trait.
+`diesel` feature is used in backend, to make struct derive from `Queryable` trait.